copygirl/gaemdesign/storage.md

 ## Vehicles

 Multiple containers may be placed on a vehicle such as a cart and then either pulled by a player or trained animal.
+Rails would also be available, allowing pushing carts by hand or pulling using a mechanically powered rope system.
+Later on when the resources and technology is available, building a fully fletched rail system along with steam powered trains would be possible.

 ## Liquid Storage